Aldiwein22/DirectoryMarkdownGenerator/README.md

-# Project File Search
+# Source Code to Markdown

 This project provides a Python script that searches for files with specific extensions in a directory and its subdirectories, writing their contents to a markdown file.
 It includes options to ignore certain directories and files, include all file types, specify the file types to include, and minify the files.
+It is extremely useful for documenting projects and using the markdown file as a reference for AI models.

 ## Features